 What Do Insurance Sales Agent Do?

-Position Description Sell life, property, casualty, health, automotive, or other types of insurance.
+Occupation Description Sell life, property, casualty, health, automotive, or other types of insurance.
 May refer clients to independent brokers, work as an independent broker, or be employed by an insurance company.

-Insurance Sales Agent Responsibilities
+List of Insurance Sales Agent Job Duties

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.